backupbrew/switchbrew/Online Multiplayer.md

 This page is for the Switch equivalent of online/local protocol [PRUDP](https://www.3dbrew.org/wiki/PRUDP).

+Note: the wifi protocol used for local-WLAN is different from UDS, which 3DS and Wii U used.

 This protocol has changed since PRUDP.
 The actual data in the UDP frames start with hex "32 ab 98 64".